nashkenazi/awaf-policy-validator/README.md

  ```

-### 3. Adapt the WAF policy based on the possilbe reasons results and rerun
+### 3. Adapt the WAF policy based on the possilbe reasons results and rerun the tester tool